-Sr. No. On completing the course, the students will be able to CO1 Learn the basics of Organic chemistry starting from bonding in organic compounds and notations in a reaction/ reaction mechanism

-CO2 Identify the type of organic reaction and properties and structures of reactive intermediates involved in mechanisms.
-CO3 Know the methods of preparation and chemical as well as physical properties of Alkanes, Alkenes, Alkynes CO4 Understand the basic nucleophilic substitution mechanisms in case of alkyl halides as well as aryl halides and their relative reactivities.
-CO5 Understand the concept of aromaticity and aromatic electrophilic substitution mechanism.
+CO1 Students would have basics of Organic chemistry starting from bonding in organic compounds and notations in a reaction/ reaction mechanism CO2 would be able to identify the type of organic reaction and properties and structures of reactive intermediates involved in mechanisms.
+CO3 would know the methods of preparation and chemical as well as physical properties of Alkanes, Alkenes, Alkynes CO4 Basic nucleophilic substitution mechanisms in case of alkyl halides as well as aryl halides and their relative reactivities.
+CO5 would understand the concept of aromaticity and aromatic electrophilic substitution mechanism and examples

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-I PRACTICAL
+(Medical & Non-Medical) CHEMISTRY Semester-I CHE 111P PRACTICAL

-- I. Examiner will set two questions first based upon Inorganic Analysis and second based upon Laboratory Techniques - II.
-Students will be asked to complete write up of both practical within first 20 minutes on the first sheet provided. - III.
-On the second sheet provided after 20 minutes, students will perform and note the record on second sheet during the conduct of practical exam - IV.
-The split of marks will be as under:
+I. Examiner will set two questions first based upon Inorganic Analysis and second based upon Laboratory Techniques

+II.
+Students will be asked to complete write up of both practical within first 20 minutes on the first sheet provided.

+III.
+On the second sheet provided after 20 minutes, students will perform and note the record on second sheet during the conduct of practical exam